learn-co-curriculum/cssi-prework-javascript-variables/README.md

 "Mountain View, California"
 ```

-Note that variable names are case-sensitive.
+Note that variable names are case-sensitive:
 ```
 >Location
 ERROR!!
 ```
 'location' has been defined, but "Location" has not, which is why the console returns an error.

-Variable names should be specific and relevant to so that it is easy for other developers to understand what goes inside.
+Variable names should be **specific** and **relevant** to so that it is easy for other developers to understand what goes inside.
 ```
 var x = 30; // pretty unintelligible
 var number = 30; // what does the number mean?